Physiological Role

 Cystatin C is now recognised as a more sensitive marker of glomerular filtration than creatinine in many clinical contexts.
 It rises when GFR drops below 88 mL/min/1.73 m2, versus 75 for creatinine.
 This sensitivity provides an earlier observation window.

-Values in the optimal range indicate functional and efficient kidney filtration.
+Values in the Optimal range sit within the interval expected in adults.
+The overall reading of filtration comes from the combined eGFR, computed with creatinine.
 Elevated values may reflect a slowdown in glomerular filtration.
 The value of cystatin C also lies in cases of discordance with creatinine.
-In muscular individuals, elevated creatinine with normal cystatin C confirms a muscular origin, not renal.
+In muscular individuals, elevated creatinine with normal cystatin C points to a muscular effect on creatinine, without establishing it on its own.

 The combined CKD-EPI 2021 equation, published in the New England Journal of Medicine, integrates both markers for GFR estimation without a race variable.
 This approach compensates for the respective limitations of each marker and improves longitudinal monitoring precision.